slott56/building-skills-oo-design-book/source/craps/outcome.rst

 Returns the product of this :class:`Outcome` object's odds by the given amount.
 The result can be a :class:`fractions.Fraction` object, which will work nicely.

-Note that this change will lead to a ripply of changes as **mypy** tries to confirm that all bet-related processing properly uses fractions.
+Note that this change will lead to a ripple of changes as **mypy** tries to confirm that all bet-related processing properly uses fractions.